radule90/CI_PP_1/README.md

 ***
 ## Content
 - The base code for the "Parallax" Scrolling effect was taken from [W3Schools](https://www.w3schools.com/howto/howto_css_parallax.asp), and then adjusted for the needs of the site.
-- The base code for the Gallery section was taken from [W3Schools](https://www.w3schools.com/css/css3_flexbox_responsive.asp), and then I adjusted it for the needs of the site.
+- The base code for the Gallery was taken from [W3Schools](https://www.w3schools.com/css/css3_flexbox_responsive.asp), and then I adjusted it for the needs of the site.
+- The base code for the Collapsible menu was taken [Pure CSS collapsible menu](https://maxpelic.com/blog/post/css-only-menu/#home), and then I adjusted it for the needs of the site.
+- The base code for the Lightbox in Gallery section was taken from [Pop-up Image Lightbox in Pure CSS](https://codesalad.dev/blog/pop-up-image-lightbox-in-pure-css-25#_), and then adjusted for the needs of the site.

 ***
 ## Media